Front Office Staff

 With the Grasshoppers, his main task is coordinating and producing the live show, including video segments, public address announcements and graphics that appear on NewBridge Bank Park's videoboard.

 He was born in Colorado and then moved to Ohio where he grew up in Newton Falls, a small town near Youngstown.
 Shawn graduated from Harding University with a Graphic Design degree in May 2008.
-He is newly married and lives with his wife, Abbey, in Greensboro.
+He is married and lives with his wife, Abbey, in Greensboro.

 In addition to handling the Hoppers graphic design responsibilities, Amanda oversees the signage production/installation and assists with the game entertainment graphics.